yukino1024/Easy_QuantumComputation/molcas_log2excel/readme.md

-##  You can use this little project to generate a .xlsx which gives you a overall datas for your molcas CASSCF//CASPT2 calculcations.
+##  You can use this little project to generate a .xlsx which gives you the overall datas of your molcas CASSCF//CASPT2 calculcations.

 Windos: run menu.py, than you can use graphic interface to choose your .log file to generate .xlsx in the same directory of your .log file and has the same name with your .log file.